nasa/Common-Metadata-Repository/metadata-db-app/README.md

 ### Create provider

 Creates a provider in Metadata DB.
-The `cmr-only` parameter indicates if this is a provider that has ingest directly to the CMR and not through Catalog REST. `cmr-only` defaults to false.
+The `cmr-only` parameter indicates if this is a provider that ingests directly to the CMR and not through Catalog REST. `cmr-only` defaults to false.
 The `small` parameter indicates if this is a provider that has a small amount of data and its collections and granules will be ingested into the `SMALL_PROV` tables. `small` defaults to false.

     curl -v -XPOST -H "Content-Type: application/json" -H "Echo-Token: mock-echo-system-token" -d '{"provider-id": "PROV1", "cmr-only":false, "small":false}' http://localhost:3001/providers